markround/tiller/README.md

 ### File plugins
 These provide data from YAML environment files, and templates from ERB files (see above).

+### HTTP plugins
+These allow you to retrieve your templates and values from a HTTP server.
+Full documentation for this plugin is available in [README-HTTP.md](https://github.com/markround/tiller/blob/master/README-HTTP.md)

 ### ZooKeeper plugins
 These allow you to store your templates and values in a [ZooKeeper](http://zookeeper.apache.org) cluster.
 Full documentation for this plugin is available in [README-zookeeper.md](https://github.com/markround/tiller/blob/master/README-zookeeper.md)